1. Search on this website

 Generally, we try to release information we hold without the need for you to make a formal access application, unless there are good reasons to require one.

 Under the Government Information (Public Access) Act, however, Government agencies are not required to release information without an access application.
-State Records reserves the right to require you to lodge an access application, particularly if there may be significant public interest considerations that need to be taken into account in deciding whether the information can be released or if you request a large volume of information or if it would otherwise take State Records a significant amount of time to consider your request.
+NSW State Archives reserves the right to require you to lodge an access application, particularly if there may be significant public interest considerations that need to be taken into account in deciding whether the information can be released or if you request a large volume of information or if it would otherwise take NSW State Archives a significant amount of time to consider your request.

-If the information you are seeking is not available on this website and is not otherwise routinely provided by the State Records on request, then you have a right to formally apply for access to specific information.
+If the information you are seeking is not available on this website and is not otherwise routinely provided by the NSW State Archives on request, then you have a right to formally apply for access to specific information.

 You can contact our Right of Information Officer (as below) or make a formal GIPA application by downloading and completing the Government Information Access form and sending it to us at the following address:The Right to Information Officer